EK76/WeatherStation/README.md

 Trough GPIO26 Raspberry PI 5 reads the temperature and humitidy from sensor.

-- Sensor BMP180 is connected to Rasepberry PI 5's pin 3 (GPIO 2,SDA)
+- Sensor BMP180 is connected to Rasepberry PI 5's pin 3 (GPIO 2)
-and pin 5 (GPIO 3, SCL).
+and pin 5 (GPIO 3).
 Trough these pins Raspberry PI 5 reads the pressure fom sensor.

-- GPIO 2 SDA (Serial Data Line) , whose pin is used to transmit data between the Raspberry Pi5 and the I2C device.

-- GPIO 3 SCL (Serial Clock Line), whose pin is used to provide the clock signal that synchronizes the communication between the Raspberry Pi and the I2C device.

-- I2C is a two-wire serial communication protocol using a serial data line (SDA) and a serial clock line (SCL).

 ---
 The sensors values are stored to MySQL database from which the Weather Station